akshat220/EntryManagementSystem/README.md

 1. Python
 2. MySQL
-3. mysql.connector: to connect MySQL with python.
-4. smtplib: to send emails.
+3. smtplib: to send emails.
-5. twilio: to send messages.
+4. twilio: to send messages.

 ## Database is designed as follows: